salzman-lab/ReadZS/README.md

             -latest \
             -profile small_test_data,sherlock

-3. To run on other datasets, modify a config file with data-specific parameters, using `conf/test.config` as a template.
-You may need to modify the [executor scope](https://www.nextflow.io/docs/latest/executor.html) in the config file, in accordance to your compute needs.
+3. To run on other datasets, modify a config file with data-specific parameters, using `conf/test.config` as a template. **Note: do not include dashes in the run names or channel names.** You may need to modify the [executor scope](https://www.nextflow.io/docs/latest/executor.html) in the config file, in accordance to your compute needs.

 # Input Arguments